RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 ### Procedural C2

 This is basically something I just made up, but the idea is that instead of creating custom C2 profiles that define where to put data in an HTTP request we [procedurally generate](https://en.wikipedia.org/wiki/Procedural_generation) an HTTP request with the data in it.
-In practice this seems to work pretty well, though the number of variations built into Sliver is somewhat limited right now if the technique works we'll expand it.
-At some point it may be a good idea to base the generation based on some type of seeded RNG so that a given request can be regenerated given a seed, but the current implementation doesn't support this, it just randomly selects everything.
+In practice this seems to work pretty well, though the number of variations built into Sliver is somewhat limited right now.
+If the technique proves to work well in the field we'll likely expand it (and at some point it may be a good idea to base the generation based on some type of seeded RNG so that a given request can be regenerated given a seed).

-The high level process to send a request is:
+The high level process to generate and send a request is:
-1. Randomly generate the request path.
-The path will have on of the following extensions, which indicate the type of message:
+1. Randomly generate the request path using built-in path segments.
+The path will have on of the following extensions, which indicate the type of message.
+Everything in the path except for the extension is ignored by the server:

 * `.txt` = RSA key exchange
 * `.jsp` = Start session